The Ancient Port of Kechries in Corinth Greece

 History of the Port of Kechries

-During the Classical Period (479-323 BC) Kechries port was used as Corinth’s naval station for its fleet as it was always busy with fighting at a war. **Corinth had taken Sparta’s side against Athens during the Peloponnesian Wars**.
+During the Classical Period (479-323 BCE) Kechries port was used as Corinth’s naval station for its fleet, as the city was always busy with fighting at a war.

 The Site of the Ancient Port of Kechries